 And while acts of violence were taking place across the state, lawmakers in Jefferson City spent the 2023 legislative session debating numerous bills that would do things like allow carrying concealed weapons on public transportation and in places of worship, eliminate taxes on the sale of firearms and ammunition and allow nonviolent felons to have their gun rights restored.

 Among the numerous bills considered this session seeking both to expand and limit access to guns in Missouri, only one bill associated with guns passed.
 SB 189, dubbed Blair’s Law, will increase the penalty for celebratory gunfire in Missouri.
 Lawmakers have considered different versions of the bill for 12 years, and this session, the bill passed with bipartisan support before the session ended on May 12.
-It now awaits Gov. Mike Parson’s signature.

 The measure was considered a win among groups looking to reduce the accessibility of guns in Missouri, like Moms Demand Action and Grandparents for Gun Sense.
 But in a capitol building where a Republican supermajority is able to sign off on legislation without bipartisan support, the bigger success for gun control advocates was the bills expanding access to guns that did not pass.

 HB 282, the bill that would allow carrying concealed weapons on public transportation and in places of worship, has been considered by the Missouri General Assembly for years.
 This spring, it was only one vote away from passing on the Senate floor.
 Moms Demand Action volunteers take some credit for stopping it.